 Where the business of the company is still operating as a going concern at the time of the Voluntary Administrator's appointment, the Voluntary Administrator will conduct a review of the viability of the business and will decide whether to continue trading the business with a view to achieving a restructure or sale.

-The Administration process allows for a proposal for a Deed of Company Arrangement to be put to creditors for their consideration, which is in essence a contract that outlines what benefit the company will provide to its members and creditors in exchange for settlement of all debts/claims against it.
+The Administration process allows for a proposal for a Deed of Company Arrangement to be put to creditors for their consideration, which is in essence a contract that outlines what benefit the company will provide to its creditors in exchange for settlement of all debts/claims against it.

 Once a company is in administration, the future of the company is decided by the company's creditors.
 Creditors will vote on the company's future at the second meeting of creditors.